csshubhamcs/LearnDesignPatterns/design-Pattern/src/creationalDesignPattern/LearnCreational.md

 }
 ```

+**Note :** using synchronous method we restrict the thread to execute the method one by one , but it may be also block the rest of the code instead of creating object so , we create a synchronous block only.

 **NOTE :** Using volatile ensures that changes to the instance are visible across threads, and the double-checked locking pattern helps improve performance.